danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

 In general, the transform-related functions apply a 2D or 3D transformation to an element or object.
 For the provided sample code, there are two specific transformational functions have been used.
 1. `translate()`: This function allows you to move or displace objects within the display window.
 For example, moving the ellipses to center (`translate(width/2, height/2);`).
 The ellipse is drawn as `ellipse(35,0,22,22)` which takes in (35,0) as the x and y coordinates, where 22 is the size of it.
 If we don't have the upfront `translate()` function, the ellipse will be placed at the top left corner instead while the x coordinate value "35" is the distance of the circulating ellipses from the center position.
 2. `rotate()`: By using the function `rotate()`, the object ellipse, in this sample code, will rotate at a certain angle.
 The default unit for rotation is radians.
 As such, the code is written as `rotate(radians(cir));`. `rotate()` takes in radians as the default mode and if you want to change to the degree mode, you can add the code `angleMode(DEGREES)`.
-In the most simple way, there are in total 9 ellipses (which is indicated as `let num=9;`), and each has a difference of 40 degree (i.e 0.968 rad) which is derived from 360/9.
+In the most simple way, there are in total 9 ellipses (which is indicated as `let num=9;`), and each with a separation of 40 degrees each (i.e 0.968 rad) which is derived from 360/9.
 A circle has 360 degrees and to rotate the ellipse over time, it requires the time element to calculate when to move and how to move.
 This is how the function `frameCount` comes in, which counts the number of frames that have been displayed since the program started (ref: https://p5js.org/reference/#/p5/frameCount).
 The line `let cir = 360/num*(frameCount%num);` illustrates the use of a modulo operation to find the remainder after division of one number by another.
 As such the value of the variable `cir` is only limited to the multiples of 40: 0, 40, 80, 120, 160, 240, 280 and 320.

 There are also other transform-related functions such as `scale()`, `shearX()`, `shearY()`. (ref: https://p5js.org/reference/#group-Transform)